hiphipis/getdata-012-project/CodeBook.md

 * fnLabels - path to activity data file
 * fnSubj - path to subject data file

-To get fast read of fixed format data laf_open_fwf() is used, feature names assigned to columns and second dataframe with only needed features (columns) is created by subsetting.
+To get the fast read of fixed format data laf_open_fwf() is used, feature names assigned to columns and second dataframe with only needed features (columns) is created by subsetting.
-Then activity data read and after mapping via **activityLabels** added to the dataframe of data set.
+Then activity data read and after mapping via **activityLabels** added to the dataframe.
 Lastly subject data is read and added to the dataframe.

 Training and test data sets are read separately, merged by using rbindlist(...) and returned as single dataframe as a result of execution of load_data_set().